-We have agreed to issue to the underwriters warrants to purchase up to $\\\$ shares of our common stock for five years from the date of first sale as additional consideration to the underwriters in this offering.
+We expect to grant to the underwriters warrants to purchase 35,000 shares of our common stock for five years from the date of first sale as additional consideration to the underwriters in this offering.
 In addition, we have granted the underwriters "piggyback" registration rights with respect to the underlying common shares.
 This piggyback registration right will not be greater than seven years from the effective date of the offering in compliance with FINRA Rule 5110(f)(2)(G)(v).
 See "Underwriting."